 A wide outside lane accommodates bicyclists on streets with insufficient width for bike lanes.
 Typically found in rural areas and on state highways, these facilities are on paved roadways with shoulders that are wide enough for bicycle travel (4'+).
 Shoulder bikeways often, but not always, include signage alerting motorists to expect bicycle travel along the roadway.
-See Figure 10: Existing Bikeways & Trails Map, page 64.
+See Figure 8: 2015 Bicycle and Trail Map, page 34, and Maps 1 - 4: Proposed & Existing Bikeways and Trails Maps, pages 74-80.